bugsnag/bugsnag-flutter/README.md

 immediately notifying your development team, helping you to understand and resolve issues as fast as possible.

+## Important

+**Our Flutter package is currently in the pre-release stage and is not yet intended for production use.**

 ## Features

 * Automatically report unhandled errors and crashes